Grace Millane murder: Accused appears in Auckland District Court

 More than a dozen members of the press were also in court for the hearing, including several journalists from British television news stations and newspapers.

-The public gallery was filled with dozens of people for the short appearance.
+The public gallery was filled with dozens of people for the appearance.

 The man's lawyer, Ian Brookie, said: "A lot has happened in the last two days."